×Graptoveria 'Douglas Huth'

 The rules for Graptopetalums care are similar to those for most succulents.
-Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil and a little bit of compost.
-Full sun is the best situation but they will also grow in partial sun with slightly rangy results.
+Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and some compost.
+Full sun is the best situation, but they will grow in partial sun with slightly rangy results.

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
-If it is dry several inches down or the fleshy leaves are looking shriveled, you should water.
-Overwatering is a cause of root rots and the plant can get several pest infestations.
+You should water if it is dry several inches down or the fleshy leaves look shriveled.
+Overwatering is a cause of root rots, and the plant can get several pest infestations.

-The Graptopetalums are generally easy to propagate, by seeds, leaf cuttings or offsets.
-Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then the new little ghost plant has rooted and sprouted new leaves…. – See more at: How to Grow and Care for Graptopetalum
+Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
+Any rosette that breaks off can root and start a new plant.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
+The new little ghost plant had rooted and sprouted new leaves by then.

-- Back to genus x Graptoveria
+- Back to nothogenus ×Graptoveria

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.